MU001999/MachineLearning_practices/Naive Bayesian Model/README.md

-# the description of Naive Bayesian
+# the description of Naive Bayesian Model